Deploy resources with Resource Manager templates and Azure portal

 After you create a resource group, you can deploy resources to it from the Marketplace.
 The Marketplace provides pre-defined solutions for common scenarios.

-If you do not see the particular solution you would like to deploy, you can search the Marketplace for it.
+If you don't see the particular solution you would like to deploy, you can search the Marketplace for it.
 For example, to find a Wordpress solution, start typing Wordpress and select the option you want.

 Depending on the type of selected resource, you have a collection of relevant properties to set before deployment.
 For all types, you must select a destination resource group.
 The following image shows how to create a web app and deploy it to the resource group you created.

 Alternatively, you can decide to create a resource group when deploying your resources.
 Select Create new and give the resource group a name.

 Your deployment begins.
 The deployment could take a few minutes.
 When the deployment has finished, you see a notification.

 After deploying your resources, you can add more resources to the resource group by selecting Add.

 Deploy resources from custom template

 If you want to execute a deployment but not use any of the templates in the Marketplace, you can create a customized template that defines the infrastructure for your solution.
 To learn about creating templates, see Understand the structure and syntax of Azure Resource Manager templates.

 To deploy a customized template through the portal, select Create a resource, and search for Template Deployment until you can select it from the options.

 You have a blank template that is available for customizing.